 What is local church ministry really all about?
-At our local church we have often used the phrase, “Changed Lives are Our Business”.
+At the church my wife and I founded (https://lifepointnv.com/) we often used the phrase, “Changed Lives are Our Business”.
 Understanding both how changed lives take place and what fuels changed lives is key to effective ministry.
 I personally believe that the grace of God is the SINGLE greatest ministry vehicle that God uses in our lives.
-So, for the next couple of issues, I’d like to “unpack” what I think grace is all about and how you can see God’s grace at work in your ministry.
+So, for the next couple of articles, I’d like to “unpack” what I think grace is all about and how you can see God’s grace at work in your ministry.

 Philip Yancey, a great Christian writer says “Grace means there is nothing we can do to make God love us more”.
 That’s an awesome, freeing concept.
 There is nothing that we can do to make God love us more.
 But just as important is the understanding that there is nothing that we can do to make God love us less.

 Let me share a few basic facts about grace.
 The first fact that I would like to share with is that grace is part of God’s nature, it is just an essential attribute of his being.
 Look in Exodus 34:4-6.
 It says “Moses chiseled out two stone tablets like the first one.
 He’s talking about the Ten Commandments.
 He went up to Mt Sinai early in the morning as the Lord had commanded him and he carried the two stone tablets in his hands.
 Then the Lord cam down in a cloud and stood there with him and proclaimed his name, the Lord.
 He passed in front of Moses proclaiming, the Lord the Lord, the compassionate and gracious Gods, slow to anger, abounding in love and faithfulness.
 Grace is an awesome experience.
 Grace is part of God’s very nature.